 But we’re also huge fans of giving.
 While it’s lovely to exchange gifts with your nearest and dearest, it also feels really nice to expand the giving outside your immediate circle and make a difference in the lives of others.
 Yes, we said it: giving isn’t completely selfless.
 It’s ok to feel good about doing a good thing.

 If you’re not sure how to translate an urge to give into the action of giving, we have some ideas for you.
-Some are quite obvious, others you may not have thought of.
+A few are quite obvious, others you may not have thought of.
 Some require your time, others your chequebook, still others your open heart and attention.
-There’s no one-size-fits-all approach to this, but we hope you will be inspired to give a little of what you have to someone who needs it.
+There’s no one-size-fits-all approach to this, but if there is any abundance in your life, we hope will be inspired to give a little of what you have to someone who needs it.

 1. Give Money or Time

 If you prefer to do something closer to home, how about making a meal or walking the dog for a friend who has a new baby or an ill relative?
-Participate in a toy or food drive at your child’s school or at your church to help families in your community celebrate the holidays.
+Participate in a toy or food drive at your child’s school or your church to help families in your community celebrate the holidays.

 2. Give Yoga

-4. Pay it Backward
+3. Pay it Backward

-5. Give Kindness and Patience
+4. Give Kindness and Patience